The latest updates on Swiss and international democracy

 - Amnesty International has questioned the Swiss ban on public demonstrations

-- Dissenters are not just crackpotsexternal link – the Berner Zeitung’s view (in German)
+- Dissenters are not just crackpots – the Berner Zeitung’s view (in German)

 Meanwhile, with the country brought to a standstill and people getting used to Zoom and Skype etc., the issue of technology and politics – “digital democracy” – is back on the table.